PuffinBlue/josharcher/content/blog/2017-12-13-motivation-is-dangerous.md

 title = "Motivation is dangerous" description = "Motivation is the enemy of achievement.
-Only discipline will allow you to achieve your goals. " categories = ["thoughts"] tags = [""] url = "" slug = "motivation-is-dangerous" pageimage = ""
+Only discipline will allow you to achieve your goals. " categories = ["thoughts"] tags = ["motivation","discipline","self-analysis","discipline beats motivation","motivation considered harmful"] url = "" slug = "motivation-is-dangerous" pageimage = ""
 +++

 It's been 9 months since I posted an update here.
 9 months.
 I've done loads in that time.
 Moved house.
 Learnt lots of new things.
 Been to lots of new places.
-Even travelled to the Caribbean with Team Rubicon to provide Disaster Response in the wake of the devastation caused by hurricanes Irma and Maria.
+Even spent a [month in the Caribbean with Team Rubicon](http://www.teamrubiconuk.org/team-gets-straight-to-work-after-touching-down-in-british-virgin-islands/) to provide Disaster Response in the wake of the devastation caused by hurricanes Irma and Maria.

 And in all that time I didn't find the motivation to write a post.
 Why?